Before you start your visa application please check that you meet the UK immigration and eligibility requirements.

 Where to collect your visa

-You will need to collect your BRP within 10 days of arriving in the UK.
+You will need to collect your BRP card within 10 days of arriving in the UK.
 To collect your BRP you will need to show your 30-day visa, which should be in your passport, and the visa decision letter.
 Remember to bring this letter with you to the UK.

 When you collect your BRP, please check the details on your card.
 If you feel that the information on your BRP is not correct please contact Student Advice.